I read everywhere that in lean we should focus on process over results – does that mean we ignore budgets?

 - The cost of holding the inventory of cartridges if I’ve bought a pack of them because it seemed cheaper (seemed, since I only need one, three at half-price still means spending more real money today) or that’s the only option from the vendor.

 And that’s the simplest element – a component.
-When we try on the gemba to establish the target cost for a project, say a part for a manufacturer, we immediately hit endless problems.
+When we try on the Gemba to establish the target cost for a project, say a part for a manufacturer, we immediately hit endless problems.
 How do we attribute the cost of the tool to the parts?
-It completely depends of how many parts we’re going to sell (which we don’t know).
+It completely depends on how many parts we’re going to sell (which we don’t know).
 How do we attribute engineering time to the part?
 Engineers rarely work on one single job, and then testing and so on brings in other people as well.
 What about the cost of controlling for good parts?
 Or more esoteric problems if we work across borders: how do we impute exchange rate variations?

 Accountancy has to be exact – that’s the point of it.
 The books have to balance, so costs are estimated more or less truthfully to make sure the numbers do balance and shift as much of the real costs to the next door department, or better yet, to no department at all – as variances that can be averaged out over the whole company.